FC Torpedo Kutaisi: 2010–2016: Road back to the success

-2017-18: More titles
+2017–2018: More titles

-Torpedo won the league for the first time in 15 years in the most dramatic circumstances.
+Torpedo won the league for the first time in 15 years in the most emotional circumstances.
 A title battle continued until the dying seconds of the final game in late November.
 With two matches to go, Dinamo seemed comfortably sitting on the top, four points clear of second-placed Torpedo.
-While the former were held to a goalless draw at Saburtalo, Kutaisi won their game, and the rivals had their last fixture in Tbilisi with the gap reduced now to two points.
-Torpedo needed to win in order to capture the title, while their opponents needed just a draw.
-The team had a 1–0 advantage when they conceded a penalty in the last minute of the game.
-However, the penalty was saved by the goalkeeper and a dramatic win saw Torpedo crowned champions of Georgia.
+While the former was held to a goalless draw at Saburtalo, Kutaisi won their game, and the rivals had their last fixture in Tbilisi with the gap reduced now to two points.
+Torpedo were supposed to win in order to secure the title, while their opponents needed just a draw.
+The team had a 1–0 advantage when Dinamo were awarded a spot kick in the last minute of the game.
+However, with the penalty saved by goalkeeper Roin Kvaskhvadze, the dramatic win saw Torpedo crowned champions of Georgia.

 Six days later Torpedo had a chance to achieve the double by winning the Cup for the second time in a row, although they lost on penalties to Chikhura.

 The Super Cup was another title claimed by Torpedo in an opening match of the new 2018 season in February.
 Chikhura Sachkhere took the lead in 76th min, but Kutaisi equalized ten minutes later with Levan Kutalia scoring in the stoppage time.
 This was their first Super Cup victory in history.

 Torpedo retained 18 players from the champion's squad for the 2018 season.
 While the club finished 3rd in the league, they once again encountered Liga 2 side Gagra in the Cup final held in Batumi.
 Torpedo were behind by two goals, but Milos Lacny scored twice and eventually the team won on penalties.

 As champions, Torpedo played eight games in UEFA competitions this season.
 They knocked out two opponents and advanced to Europa League play-off, where Ludogorets Razgrad claimed the victory.

-Summing up the season in December, Georgian Football Federation named Roin Kvaskhvadze the best goalkeeper, whilst Mamuka Kobakhidze and Mate Tsintsadze won nominations respectively as best defender and midfielder.
+Summing up the season in December, the Georgian Football Federation named Roin Kvaskhvadze the best goalkeeper, whilst Mamuka Kobakhidze and Mate Tsintsadze won nominations respectively as best defender and midfielder.
 In addition to them, Oleksandr Azatskyi, another central defender, was included in Erovnuli Liga team of the season.

-Since 2019: Decline
+2019–2022: Decline

 2019 began with yet another success.
 In the Super Cup Torpedo defeated Saburtalo and won the fifth title within 26 months.

 In March Torpedo's unbeaten run consisting of 27 games came to an end.
 Much worse was to come, though.
 Financial difficulties hit hard the club again, which led to the exit of twelve players by July.
 The fans held several rallies, demanding the resignation of Zaal Chachava.
 In an interview captain Roin Kvaskhvadze described the general situation around the team as unbearable and appealed for help.
 No wonder a fixture on UEFA Europe league turned out unsuccessful.